Specify Download and Installation

 Specify 6 Release History

-We regularly deliver Specify software updates through our automatic notification system.
+We regularly issue Specify software updates through our automatic update notification and delivery system.
 Less frequently we update the database structure or schema of Specify.
-The table below shows the history of those updates.
+The table below shows the history of updates for Specify 6.